freenas/freenas-docs/userguide/vms.rst

 * :guilabel:`Restart` restarts the VM.

 * :guilabel:`Vnc via Web` starts a web VNC connection to the VM.
-The VM must have a VNC device, and :guilabel:`VNC Web` enabled in that device.
+The VM must have a VNC device and :guilabel:`VNC Web` enabled in that device.